johanbrook/johanbrook.com/src/site/writings/2020-05-01-a-small-functional-reactive-app-architecture.md

 type Main = (state$: Stream<State>) => Stream<Partial<State>>;
 ```

-**This `run` function is included in Frap for you.** Thus, state management is ticked off for you.
+Thus, state management is ticked off.
 You just need to provide the `main` function which is your whole app logic.

 Takeaways: